wilburk/stat199_final_project/proposal/proposal.md

 Section 1.
 Introduction
 -----------------------

 We are looking at a restaurant dataset from Kaggle, collected using the Zomato API.
-Zomato is a platform where people can contribute ratings of restaurants around the world.
+Zomato is a platform where people can contribute ratings of restaurants around the world, and this dataset is a collection of all available ratings.
+Data was collected from the Zomato platform in the form of .json files.

-The general question we are looking at is along the lines of what distinguishes an "excellent" restaurant from others?
-What are some of characteristices that make up an excellent restaurant and whether they vary across regions and cuisines? (here excellent is based on the rating text variable in the dataset).
+For our final project, we are investigating what distinguishes an "excellent"-rated restaurant from others?
+What are some of characteristics that define an excellent restaurant and do these qualities vary across regions and cuisines?
+For our purposes, "excellent" is defined as the rating text variable in the dataset.
+The rating of "excellent" is bestowed to restaurants with an aggregate rating of 4.5 or higher.

-The variables recorded in this dataset are
-• Restaurant Id: Unique id of every restaurant across various cities of the world
+The variables recorded in this dataset are: • Restaurant Id: Unique id of every restaurant across various cities of the world
 • Restaurant Name: Name of the restaurant
 • Country Code: Country in which restaurant is located
 • City: City in which restaurant is located